 White pumpkins aren’t just great for eating – they’re also superb for decorating.
 Many people use them in gourd and pumpkin displays at their homes and businesses, often used in centerpieces too.
 It doesn’t take much to dress up a white pumpkin – they tend to attract all of the attention on their own.

 You can also add other features to your white pumpkins, though, if you so desire.
-Some people tie on ribbons, or paint their white pumpkins, ornating them with monograms or other festive decor to spruce up their autumn decorations and add a touch of ambience.
-They’re great for painting and stencilling, since they offer more or less a blank slate.
+Some people tie on ribbons, or paint their white pumpkins, ornating them with monograms or other festive decor to spruce up their autumn decorations and add a touch of ambiance.
+They’re great for painting and stenciling since they offer more or less a blank slate.

 Because the skin on a white pumpkin is thinner than that of an orange pumpkin, it’s also a great choice for carving.
 Although white pumpkins are, disappointingly, not white on the inside, they still offer a great blank canvas for your Halloween jack-o-lantern.

 Try to pick your white pumpkins as soon as they ripen – leave them on the vine, and they are more likely to become faded or discolored.
 They could rot or become misshapen, too, which would be unfortunate after all that time you’ve spent waiting for them to ripen up!

 Not sure whether your pumpkins are ready to harvest?
 Flick one with your finger and listen closely.
 If you’ve ever done this test with watermelon, it’s the same for pumpkins – you’re waiting for a hollow sound.